keikhcheung/keikhcheung.github.io/about.md

 <div class="entry" markdown="1">
 # Kei Ka-hei Cheung
-Kei is an *information architect* based in Lyon, France.
+Kei is an *information architect* based in Cologne, Germany.
 He works predominantly in *experience design* for digital services and the Internet of things.

 In his own time, he likes to explore *photography*, *contemporary art*, and *front-end coding*.
 He has passion for *typography*, *graphic design*, *cinema*, and *modern literature*.